finkusuma-dev/jonas-react/17-the-wild-oasis/docs/changes/row_table_highlight.md

 **Row table highlight** and [Navigate to previous page](auto_navigate_previous_page.md) features are both using the new Global Table State Context.
 This context saves variables for the tables.
 Variable used particularly for **Row table highlight** feature is `highlightRow`.

-You can read how to setup Global Table State Context [here](/docs/global_table_state_context.md#setup).
+You can read how to setup Global Table State Context [here](../global_table_state_context.md#setup).

 ## Codes

-After setup The Global Table State Context you can add the codes below.
+After setup the context you can add the codes below.

 - /src/features/booking/BookingRow.jsx: